Philosophy (PHIL)

 PHIL 065 Introduction to Ethics 3 Units

-Students focus on the various theories of the philosophy of ethics and how these theories provide analytic tools to investigate contemporary moral issues.
+Students will learn the various theories of the philosophy of ethics and how these theories provide analytic tools to investigate contemporary moral issues.
 Selected readings range from Aristotle to John Rawls.
 (C-ID PHIL 120)

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L